Crepiks/how-to-crack-ti/answers/vue/vue.md

 ## How do you display store state in vue components?

 We can access state through `mapState` or `this.store.state`.
-Also, state data can be retrieved through getters.
+Also, state data can be retrieved through getters rather by direct access or `mapGetters` method.

 ## How do you dispatch actions?